scepman/scepman-docs/docs/scepman-configuration/optional/custom-domain.md

 ![](../../../.gitbook/assets/scepman-cname4-1.png)

 {% hint style="info" %}
 It is not recommended to set a custom domain to Certificate Master.
-If you still want to set it up, you may also do the following:
+If you still want to set it up, make sure to also do:

 * in SCEPman App Service Configuration, update **`AppConfig:CertMaster:URL`** to the new Certificate Master URL
+* add the new sign-in URL to the Certificate Master app registration "SCEPman-CertMaster".
 {% endhint %}

 #### Microsoft Documentation and Managed Certificates